Maurice Harkless

-Maurice José "Moe" Harkless (born May 11, 1993) is an American-Puerto Rican professional basketball player who last played for the Rip City Remix of the NBA G League.
+Maurice José "Moe" Harkless (born May 11, 1993) is an American-Puerto Rican former professional basketball player.
 He played college basketball for the St. John's Red Storm before being drafted 15th overall, after his freshman season, in the 2012 NBA draft.
-Harkless has represented the Puerto Rican national team.
+Harkless has represented the Puerto Rican national team internationally.

 High school career

 Harkless was born and adopted in New York City.
 He attended Forest Hills High School in Queens, before transferring to South Kent School in Connecticut prior to his senior season.
 He earned all-metro honors from both the Chicago Daily News and New York Post in 2008–09 and 2009–10, in addition to being named the New York Daily Newss Queens High School Player of the Year in 2009–10 after averaging 16.5 points and 11.5 rebounds.
 At South Kent in 2010–11, he averaged 27.2 points, 13.6 rebounds, 4.2 assists, 3.1 blocks, and 1.6 steals per game.
 He was named MVP at the 2011 Yo Mama Classic in Philadelphia.